aksfactor14/State-Space-Models-Mamba/README.md

 ### 3.4 Making It Fast on Hardware: The Three Tricks ###

-Mamba's selective scan is mathematically elegant.
-But a naive implementation of S6 would actually be slower than a Transformer.
+Mamba's selective scan is mathematically elegant but a naive implementation of S6 would be slower than a Transformer.
 The hardware optimization is what makes the whole thing practical.

 **The Real Bottleneck: Memory, Not Compute**

 A GPU has two kinds of memory:

 1) HBM (High Bandwidth Memory): Large (40–80 GB memory).
 Slow to access.
-This is what is usually called "GPU memory."
+Also called "GPU memory."
 2) SRAM (on-chip cache): Tiny (about 20 MB).
 Extremely fast.
-This is where the actual compute units live.
+Actual compute units live here.

-Every time you want to run a computation, you first load data from HBM into SRAM, run the math, then write results back to HBM.
-The math(matrix operations) itself is fast.
-The loading and writing is slow.
-The selective scan is IO-bound because it spends most of its time moving data between HBM and SRAM.
-The bottleneck is how many times we read and write the large intermediate state tensor.
-This is the exact same problem FlashAttention solved for Transformers.
-Mamba applies the same philosophy to SSMs.

 **The Problem with a Naive Implementation**